astark117/SAN-ORD-Flights-Analysis-1997-2007/README.md

 # SAN-ORD-Flights-Analysis-1997-2007

-## This project is in progress and will be updated upon completion!

 An analysis of delays and cancellations between San Diego International and Chicago O'Hare International airports between 1997 and 2007.

 BankCorp Inc. recently moved their headquarters from San Diego, CA to Chicago, IL.
 Although the headquarters moved, a significant number of high-level employees have remained in San Diego.
-ChemCorp holds quarterly meetings at their new headquarters in Chicago.
+BankCorp holds quarterly meetings at their new headquarters in Chicago.
 Employees travelling to these meetings have been arriving late due to excessive delays and some have missed meetings altogether due to cancelled flights.

 The goal of this project is to analyze ways for BankCorp adjust quarterly meeting dates and book optimized employee flights to increase on-time meeting attendance by 5% by their next quarterly meeting.